JeeshaVij/PyBer_Analysis/README.md

 # Summary

 Three business recommendations to the CEO for addressing any disparities among the city types

-- Drivers can be shuffled between urban cities can also be shifted to suburban and rural areas
+- Drivers can be shuffled between urban cities, suburban, and rural areas
 - Drivers can be offered some perks to work in the rural areas
 - Work twowards increasing profitability in urban cities